typedb/typedb-docs/_08-schema/03-rules.md

 then
 : those people (`$x` and `$y`) must be siblings.

-If the find the Graql code above unfamiliar, don't be concerned.
+If you find the Graql code above unfamiliar, don't be concerned.
 We will soon learn about [using Graql to describe patterns](...).

 In this example, siblings data is not explicitly stored anywhere in the knowledge graph.
-But by having included this rule in the schema, we can always know who the siblings are and and include the `siblings` relationship in our queries.
+But by having included this rule in the schema, we can always know who the siblings are and include the `siblings` relationship in our queries.

 This is a basic example of how Graql rules can be useful.
 In a dedicated section, we learn about rules by looking at more examples of [rule-based automated reasoning](...).

 ## The Underlying Logic
 Under the hood, rules are restricted to be definite Horn Clauses.
 In simple terms, the Graql statements placed in the `when` body form one single condition where all statements must be true for the rule to apply.
-The `then` body on the other hand is restricted to contain one single statement.
+The `then` body, on the other hand, is restricted to contain one single statement.

 To simplify this logic even further, you can think of the [siblings example](#defining-a-rule) in form of an `if` statement like so: